Michigan: Pain and Symptom Management for Nurses

 • Tizanidine

-Topical agents are particularly helpful for osteoarthritic and rheumatoid arthritic pain as well as neuropathies.
-May be used for relief of sprains, strains, and back pain.
+Topical agents are particularly helpful for osteoarthritic and rheumatoid arthritic pain and neuropathies.
+It may be used for relief of sprains, strains, and back pain.
 The following are topical agents that may be found over-the-counter:

 • Capsaicin